Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 I've added an additional dropout layer to avoid overfitting after the convolution layers.</br>

+**Pytorch and CUDA**
+Pytorch provides an easy integration with CUDA enabled GPUs.
+This is done with a simple device() function.
+It can immensely speed up the training process, like 10x faster than a normal CPU.
+For that, we need to transfer our data and the model to GPU for processing.

 **Challenges:**</br>
 I think the most challenge is generating enough data for your model.
 For some tricky curves on the road, you need to create more data.</br>